Medical Billing and Coding (Voucher Included)

 Instructional Material Requirements:

-The instructional materials required for this course are included in enrollment.
-The following digital textbook for the Medical Terminology are accessed via links in the lessons:
+The following digital textbook for the Medical Terminology course is accessed via links in the course lessons:

-• Medical Terminology for Health Professions (eBook)
+• Comprehensive Medical Terminology for Health Professions, 1st Edition (eBook)

 • Understanding Health Insurance: A Guide to Billing and Reimbursement, by Michelle A. Green